Deux-Montagnes line: STCUM and AMT service

 In 1982, management of commuter trains was transferred to the publicly owned Montreal Urban Community Transit Commission (STCUM).
 The STCUM set fares and schedules, while the Canadian National retained ownership of the equipment (passenger cars and locomotives).
 CN continued to provide the tracks, stations, storage, maintenance, and train crews needed to keep the line running.
-For Montreal commuters, the transfer of ownership was positive because the trains were integrated into the bus and metro system.
+For Montreal commuters, the transfer of ownership was positive as the trains were integrated into the bus and metro system, and frequency were increased from 18 departures a day under CN to 28.
+The change allowed the line ridership to rebound, from a low of 2 million in 1980 to 3.5 million the following year, stabilizing just under 4 by the end of the decade.

 In 1992, the government of Quebec announced a modernisation plan for the line which would include electrifying the entire line at 25 kV AC (and converting the existing catenary in the Mont-Royal Tunnel to this voltage), 58 state-of-the-art MR-90 electric multiple unit trains built by Bombardier Transportation, new tracks, and centralised traffic control.
 Service was shut down completely in the summers of 1993, 1994 and 1995 to allow for major work to be done.
 The last of the old rolling stock left Central Station at 6:30 p.m. on June 2, 1995 – 76 years, 8 months, 11 days, and ten hours after it first went into service.
 The same locomotive, #6711 (with #6710 (pictured)), hauled the last train through the tunnel.

 The line was transferred to the former Agence métropolitaine de transport (AMT) on January 1, 1996.

 Eliminating the long-standing East Junction level crossing, CN built a railway overpass to route its Saint-Laurent subdivision over the commuter train line just south of Montpellier station.
 The overpass was a prerequisite for increasing commuter train frequencies on the Deux-Montagnes line as well as the commissioning of the Mascouche line.
 The $60 million project was begun in 2010 and was completed by the end of 2013, when the new line also was commissioned.

 On February 28, 2014, the AMT announced that it had purchased the Deux-Montagnes line from CN for a sum of $92 million.
 While CN owned the line, freight trains could use it within two time windows: during the day from 08:30 to 15:30 and during the night from 20:30 to 05:30.
 Purchasing the line allowed AMT to give commuter trains priority all day, between 05:30 and 20:30.
 This gave the AMT flexibility for scheduling trains and allows it to save rent money in the long term.